 We believe the way we farm matters.
-We need to nourish the earth that nourishes us.
-This is how we do that:
+We believe we need to nourish the earth that nourishes us.
+To those ends, we:

-- Grow vegetables that are certified organic by MOFGA.
+- Grow vegetables that are certified organic by the Real Organic Project and MOFGA

 - Amend our soil with carbon-sequestering biochar.